Back to documentation

 from website.templates2 import show_sources

-# djangotemplates is a vanilla Django view, with it's route defined in urls.py.
+# djangotemplates is a vanilla Django view, with it's route defined in urls.py and not by autourls.

 # It's decorated with @liveview to enable liveview capabilities.